reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 >You guessed it right, the `FlushCompilationQueueImpl()` is the main function that does the heavy lifting, it's written with a whopping 1200+ lines of codes, given the complexity of the scope, we are just gonna... well, we are not gonna give up until we see the bottom of it!
 {: .prompt-info}

-## `FlushCompilationQueueImpl` - The Heavy Lifter
+## FlushCompilationQueueImpl - The Heavy Lifter
-As mentioned before, this function comes from `FBlueprintCompilationManager` but We are lucky that the function is very well documented in the codebase, we can find such a paragraph in the class header:
+As mentioned before, this function comes from `FBlueprintCompilationManager` We are lucky that the function is very well documented in the codebase, a paragraph can be found in the class header:

 ```cpp
 /*